 Which type of CHIP do you need?

-The KFN CHIP application specifies the required archaeological fieldwork for each type of project depending on the scale, and stage of development.
+The KFN Cultural Heritage Investigation Permit (CHIP) application specifies the required archaeological fieldwork for each type of project depending on the scale, and stage of development.

 Small project CHIP – $400 Project affects less than 100 meters in maximum dimension, or less than one hectare in area